alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 In this case information starts to accumulate again: even if one person dies and their information is removed, some of that information needs to be kept around because other people will remember it.
-We will have artifacts from long dead people, word of mouth or even recordings, that need to be kept around.
+Even in this limited scenario information grows uncontrollably: we will have artifacts from long dead people, word of mouth and after a while even recordings that need to be kept around.
-Again, information grows uncontrollably, and after a few generations the system will be expected to collapse.
+After a few generations the system would be expected to collapse.
 We can postulate "glitches in the Matrix" that happen whenever the system needs to erase information to make room for new experiences, but they would be noticeable to the inhabitants.